CarlColijn/Jazillionth/README.md

   The color for text and borders.
 * `showPassedTests`: bool (default: `true`)<br>
   Whether to also show the tests that passed in the result.
-* `accessObjectNames`: array of strings (default: `[]`)<br>
-  The names of all the JavaScript objects registered on the page under test's `window` object to automatically make available to your own testing scripts.
-* `BeforeStart`: custom function (default: undefined)<br>
-  A user-defined function to run when the page under test is ready.
-Jazillionth by that time has already accessed the page under test's details but hasn't started any tests yet.
-It gets passed the fully set-up Jazillionth object doing the tests.
-If you want to access additional content and functionality from the page under test and perform some extra set-up before running your tests, you can do so here.
 * `IgnoreCallStackLinesWith`: array of string (default: `jquery.com`)<br>
   If a call stack line from a failed test result contains a string from this list, that call stack line is not displayed.
-You can use this to pass in extra library-identifying strings to suppress library call stack entries (which would not add clarity to the test result).
+You can use this to pass in extra library identifying strings to suppress library call stack entries (which would not add clarity to the test result).
 No matter what you pass, `jazillionth.js` is always added for you to this list.
 Do note that case sensitive string comparison is used!
+* `startAutomatically`: bool (default: `true`)<br>
+  Whether to start all tests automatically when the test suite page is fully loaded.
+See the chapter <a href="advancedTestFlow">Intervening in the test flow</a> for more details.
+* `OnBeforePageTests`: custom event handler (default: undefined)<br>
+  Event handler running before the tests of a page have run.
+See the chapter <a href="advancedTestFlow">Intervening in the test flow</a> for more details.
+* `OnAfterPageTests`: custom event handler (default: undefined)<br>
+  Event handler running after the tests of a page have run.
+See the chapter <a href="advancedTestFlow">Intervening in the test flow</a> for more details.
+* `OnBeforeSetTests`: custom event handler (default: undefined)<br>
+  Event handler running before the tests of a test set have run.
+See the chapter <a href="advancedTestFlow">Intervening in the test flow</a> for more details.
+* `OnAfterPageTests`: custom event handler (default: undefined)<br>
+  Event handler running after the tests of a test set have run.
+See the chapter <a href="advancedTestFlow">Intervening in the test flow</a> for more details.